steelbreeze/state.js/README.md

 Calls to initialise and process now take a new first parameter for the state machine state object; this will have the _active and _current properties added to it automatically.

 Also removed the previously depricated Completion and Transition objects (just remove kind: Completion or kind: Transition from your transitions).

-If you like this star it...

-Version 2 is coming soon... with seperation of the state machine model and state machine state.

 ## Introduction
 State.js is a JavaScript implementation of a state machine library that supports most of the UML 2 state machine semantics.